OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Notes.md

 In the personal tools you will find all the notes you have made **on your courses**.
 (The notes on tests and projects are not included here).

 ## Where can I create notes on a course?

-You can create notes for a course by opening the **“My course"** drop-down menu in the top right-hand corner of a course and then selecting the "Notes” option.
+You can create notes for a course by opening the **"My course"** drop-down menu in the top right-hand corner of a course and then selecting the "Notes” option.
 Here you can enter course-specific notes that only you can read.

 ![pers_menu_notes_open_v1_de.png](assets/pers_menu_notes_open_v1_de.png){ class="shadow lightbox"}